rk-ramakrishna/git_learnings/README.md

 <br/> <br/>

 **git commit --amend -m "commit message"**    <br/>
-Update the last commit in git repository with whatever content currently avilable in staging area. <br/> If no updates avilable in staging area, then only the commit message updated.
+Update the last commit in git repository with whatever content currently available  in staging area. <br/> If no updates available  in staging area, then only the commit message updated.

 <br/>

 **Note:** <br/>
 It is not recommended to amend content that has already been pushed to a remote repository where others may be working with it.
-Operations that rewrite history such as amend ideally only be done in your local enviornment before content is initially pushed to the remote repository.
+Operations that rewrite history such as amend ideally only be done in your local environment before content is initially pushed to the remote repository.
 <br/><br/>